n7on/pup/README.md

-# PowerBrowser
+# Pup
-PowerBrowser is a native PowerShell module made for browser automation.
+Pup is a native PowerShell module made for browser automation.
 It's build upon PuppeteerSharp, which is a .net library using DevTools API in order to automate the browser.
 It targets the netstandard 2.0, so it's fully supported on all powershell versions.